ajaxian79/algorithms/notes/stable-sort-when.md

 - Union-Find with path compression amortizes to near-O(1) per op.

 - LCS DP fills a `(n+1) x (m+1)` table; reconstruct by walking back diagonally.

+## entry 1

+- Tree DP: post-order DFS lets children inform the parent in one pass.